Dead Rabbits riot: Events

 Fighting resumed as soon as the police left.
 Barricades were set up with push carts and stones from which gangsters fired weapons, hurled bricks, and used clubs against their enemies.
 At one point, a Dead Rabbit stepped in front of his barricade and used his pistol to kill two Bowery Boys and wound two others despite heavy fire.
 He was finally knocked unconscious, reportedly by a small boy whose brother was a Bowery Boy.

 The police returned to the area but were unable to re-enter and were forced to retreat several times with heavy losses.
 That evening, they called upon Captain Isaiah Rynders to use his influence to stop the battle.
 Rynders, the political boss of the Sixth Ward, was long associated with the underworld, and it was thought that he could force them to stop.
-He agreed, and upon his arrival between 6:00–7:00 p.m., he addressed the gangsters from the barricades.
+He agreed, and upon his arrival between 6:00 and 7:00 p.m., he addressed the gangsters from the barricades.
 Although he tried to reason with them by telling them the futility of fighting, they refused to listen, and Rynders was forced to escape into the company of his henchmen, when the mob responded by throwing rocks at him.
 He then traveled to the Metropolitan Police Headquarters where he advised Draper to call in the military.
 Meanwhile, fires had been set to two or three houses while residents remained under siege by looters and thugs.

 At around 9:00 p.m., the Eighth and the Seventy-First Regiments of the New York State Militia under Major-General Charles W. Sandford marched down White and Worth Streets with fixed bayonets.
 Accompanied by two police detachments of 75 men each, they moved ahead of the guardsmen, clubbing gangsters and rioters.
 Although neither regiment was at full strength, the show of force was enough to panic the gangsters to flee back to their hideouts.
 The fighting ceased, with 500 men remaining at the City Arsenal until 4:00 a.m., although police and national guardsmen continued to patrol the district into the next day.